 Results during clinical trials showed that the amount of fat under the chin was significantly reduced by Kybella injections.
 Patients had better chin contour and the look of a double chin diminished.
 Its effectiveness is from deoxycholic acid, a naturally occurring substance in the human body, which isolates submental fat cells underneath the chin.
 These fat cells are destroyed without causing damage to surrounding tissue and cells.
 Acting like a syringe, the targeted fat cells that are destroyed are absorbed and eliminated naturally from the body.

-At the Bitar Cosmetic Surgery Institute in Fairfax and Manassas, Virginia, treatments work gradually.
+At the Bitar Cosmetic Surgery Institute in Fairfax, Virginia, treatments work gradually.
 Therefore, patients will notice that their double chin gets smaller over time.